alexdodonov/mezon-router/README.md

 });
 ```

-Now let's watch an example with all the possibilities
+Now let's watch an example with all the possibilities.

 ```php
 $router = new Router();